-After more than 30 years of farming and studying the soils of Rutherford, viticulturist Steve Allen has a pretty good idea of what it takes to grow great Cabernet Sauvignon.
-The right combination of soil, site and climate come first and foremost, but it’s what’s done with those resources that elevates simply good Cabernet to world-class Cabernet.
+After years of farming and studying the soils of Rutherford, viticulturist Jake Terrell has a pretty good idea of what it takes to grow great Cabernet Sauvignon.
+The right combination of soil, site and climate come first and foremost, but it’s what’s done with those resources that elevates simply good Cabernet to world-class Cabernet Sauvignon.

-But even with that, extensive analysis on each site, looking at everything from the types and health of soils to the geography, drainage, sun exposure and more is done.
+But even with the fortune of great soils like Rutherford Dust, extensive analysis on each site is still necessary.
+We look at everything from the types and health of soils, to the geography, drainage, sun exposure and more.
 Our two Rutherford vineyards are a perfect example of why this is necessary.
-The marine sedimentary soils at the estate are different from the more mineral-rich volcanic soils of our Tonella property, and even though they are both within the Rutherford AVA, each imparts vastly different characteristics to the wine.
+The marine sedimentary soils at our estate are different from the more mineral-rich volcanic soils of our Tonella property, and even though they are both within the Rutherford AVA, each imparts vastly different characteristics to the wine.

-We divide each site into blocks based on its characteristics, and select rootstocks and clones based on that.
+We divide each site into blocks based on the soil's characteristics, and then select the rootstocks and clones that are best for each block.
 But instead of planting each block to a single clone, we divide each block in half again and plant each to a different clone – each with its own irrigation system.
 This diversifies our crop, allows us to control vine vigor and naturally lessens the risk of pests or disease.

-Having the luxury of our own highly experienced vineyard team walking and working the vineyards every day is also a huge element in our plan.
-Many have worked for us for more than a decade and know the vineyards, and their vines, soils, and surrounding environment, like the backs of their hands—and therefore know how to keep everything in balance.
+Having the luxury of our own highly experienced vineyard team walking and working the vineyards every day is also a huge element of our success.
+Many have worked for us for more than a decade and know the vineyards, vines, soils, and surrounding environments like the backs of their hands—and therefore know how to keep everything in balance.

-After three decades, we’ve found that using a simple trellising system and a wider 8 x 5 spacing plan produces the best result.
-This means fewer vines per acre, but it gives the vines room to grow, offers the right mix of ample light and canopy shade to avoid sunburn while allowing the fruit to ripen properly, and allows us to monitor the vines and respond to any needs promptly, before they spread.
+After four decades, we’ve found that using a simple trellising system and a wider 8 x 5 spacing plan produces the best result.
+Even though this means fewer vines per acre, it gives the vines room to grow, offers the right mix of ample light and canopy shade to avoid sunburn while allowing the fruit to ripen properly, and allows us to monitor the vines and respond to any problems promptly.

-Keeping our vineyards in balance sometimes involves keeping things out.
-So when a concern does arise, we prefer to fight fire with fire—or in our case, pests with pests.
+Keeping our vineyards balanced involves keeping pests and problems out.
+When a concern does arise, we prefer to fight fire with fire—or in our case, pests with pests.
 Instead of relying on pesticide spray, we’ll use predator bugs to resolve a pest issue.
 This method takes 2-3 weeks, rather than a day, but by keeping chemicals out of the vineyard today, we can help ensure a healthier vineyard and environment tomorrow.